zakupower/Audio-Cutter/README.md

 # Audio Cutter
 An application that creates cuts from an audio file (only wav atm).
-Uses [JAudio](http://jaudio.sourceforge.net/) for audio processing.
+Uses [JAudio](http://jaudio.sourceforge.net/) for the audio processing.
 Uses a simple interface created with javafx(fxml)
 ## Classes:
 * Main - starts the application and loads the fxml